ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-the-windows-active-directory-in-compute-instance/setup-the-windows-active-directory-in-compute-instance.md

 ## Introduction

-This lab walks you through the steps of how to create a Windows bastion host and set up the Windows Active Directory Domain Services in a Compute instance.
-It involves creating the Windows bastion host and Windows server in a Compute instance and installing and configuring the Microsoft Active Directory Domain Services.
+This lab walks you through creating a Windows bastion host and setting up the Active Directory Domain Services in a Compute Instance.
+It involves creating the Windows bastion host and Windows server in a Compute Instance and installing and configuring the Microsoft Active Directory Domain Services.

 Estimated Time:  1 Hour 30 min